wba6/prime-search/Deep-Dive.md

 **Time Complexity**

  - **Best Case**: The best-case scenario occurs when the number being tested, $n$, is divisible by small primes like 2 or 3.
 In this case, the algorithm can quickly conclude that $n$ is composite after a few iterations.
-This results in a time complexity of $O(1)$, as the algorithm can terminate very early.
+This results in a time complexity of $O(1)$, as the algorithm can terminate early.

  - **Worst Case**: In the worst case, if $n$ is prime, the algorithm must check all potential divisors up to $\sqrt{n}$.
 The number of such potential divisors is proportional to $\sqrt{n}$, resulting in a time complexity of $O(\sqrt{n})$.
 This makes Trial Division inefficient for large numbers.